hmrc/customs-declarations-end-to-end-service-guide/source/documentation/uploading-supporting-documents.html.md

 ---
-title: Uploading Supporting Declaration Documents | Customs Declarations End-to-End Service Guide
+title: Uploading supporting documents | Customs Declarations End-to-End Service Guide
 weight: 5
 ---

-#Uploading Supporting Documents
+#Uploading supporting documents

 An authenticated trader may use the service to submit files containing their documents required to support the declarations made by them.
 In some cases, a trader may have also received a DMSDOC notification triggered by the declaration risking process to submit their documents for a declaration that they have submitted.